riszwinger/riszwinger.github.io/_posts/2020-09-09-clustering-analysis.md

 title: 'Clustering Analysis'
 date: 2020-09-09
 permalink: /posts/2020/09/clustering-analysis/
-excerpt: Clustering is an unsupervised learning problem , its aim is to identify or discover interesting patterns from the data.This aim of this tutorial is to apply K-means algorithm on numerical data , K-prototype algorithm on mixed data (numerical + categorical data) and analyze the properties of resulting clusters to gain insights.
+excerpt: Clustering is an unsupervised learning problem , its aim is to identify or discover interesting patterns from the data.This aim of this tutorial is to apply K-means algorithm on numerical data , K-Prototypes algorithm on mixed data (numerical + categorical data) and analyze the properties of resulting clusters to gain insights.
 tags:
   - Clustering
-  - K-Prototype
+  - K-Prototypes
   - K-means
   - Python
+header:
+  teaser: "/images/2020-09-09-clustering-analysis_files/header.jpg"
 ---

 ## Introduction

 Clustering is an unsupervised learning problem , its aim is to identify or discover interesting patterns from the data.

-This aim of this tutorial is to apply K-means algorithm on numerical data , K-prototype algorithm on mixed data (numerical + categorical data) and analyze the properties of resulting clusters to gain insights
+This aim of this tutorial is to apply K-means algorithm on numerical data , K-Prototypes algorithm on mixed data (numerical + categorical data) and analyze the properties of resulting clusters to gain insights

 - **Part 1** :  K-means clustering for numerical data.
-- **Part 2** :  K-prototype clustering on mixed data.
+- **Part 2** :  K-Prototypes clustering on mixed data.